thenoursehorse/risb/docs/explanations/modular_everything.md

 are the parts of the algorithm that afford the most meaningful changes.
 The parts that make up the self-consistent loop are also easily accessed through the `helper` functions.
-In the [{{RISB}} loop](../tutorials/self-consistent.md) tutorial the self-consistent cycle is even made bare, and a user can easily write their own class and implementation.
+In the [{{RISB}} loop](../tutorials/self-consistent.md) tutorial the self-consistent cycle is explained, and a user can easily write their own class and implementation.
 This is also largely the reason for using python for most aspects of the implementation, even though Fortran or C++ would be faster.
 Older versions of this code were written entirely in C++.